webplatform/docs/css/properties/word-wrap/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-Windows Internet Explorer 8.
-The '''-ms-word-wrap''' attribute is an extension to CSS, and can be used as a synonym for '''word-wrap''' in IE8 Standards mode.
+'''word-wrap''' attribute was originally a proprietary property developed for Internet Explorer, and is used as a synonym for the standardized [[overflow-wrap]].
-Use this property to enable the browser to break up otherwise unbreakable strings.
+This property to enables the browser to break up otherwise unbreakable strings (words).
 This differs from the [[css/properties/white-space|'''white-space''']] property, which turns wrapping of the text on and off.
-The '''-ms-word-wrap'''
-property addresses only whether wrapping is permitted to occur at a place in the word that is not otherwise allowed by the language rules in effect.
+The '''word-wrap''' property permits only whether wrapping can occur at a place in the word that is not otherwise allowed by the language rules in effect.
-The standards referenced below define this property's behavior as being dependent on the setting of the "text-wrap" property.

-However, wordWrap settings are always effective in Windows Internet Explorer because Internet Explorer does not support the "text-wrap" property.
-This property is read-only for the '''IHTMLCurrentStyle2''' interface.
-This property is read-only for the [[css/cssom/currentStyle|'''currentStyle''']] object.
-This property applies to elements that have layout.
-An element has layout when it is absolutely positioned, is a block element, or is an inline element with a specified height or width.
-|Import_Notes====Syntax===
-<code>'''-ms-word-wrap: '''normal '''{{!}}''' break-word</code>
-===Standards information===
+|Import_Notes====Standards information===
-*[http://go.microsoft.com/fwlink/p/?linkid{{=}}203766 CSS Text Level 3], Section 7.2
+*[http://www.w3.org/TR/css3-text/#overflow-wrap CSS Text Level 3], Section 6.2
 }}
 {{Related_Specifications_Section
 |Specifications=